mcpcpc/uscpi/README.md

 ## Features

-The `uscpi` is fairly lightweight and leaves a majority of instrument function commands to be implemented by the user.
+&mu;SCPI is fairly lightweight and leaves a majority of instrument function commands to be implemented by the user.
 Nonetheless, the following IEEE-488.2 commands have been implemented:

 - Clear Status Command
 - Event Status Enable Command and Query